 This short video provides an overview of the support we have provided through Speak Up.

 Integrity at Work

-TI Ireland will be launching our Integrity at Work (IAW) programme in 2016.
+TI Ireland launched our Integrity at Work (IAW) programme in 2016.
 IAW is a multi-stakeholder not-for-profit initiative for employers, employees, trade unions, and regulators.
 It aims to create cultural change by promoting supportive environments for whistleblowers through training, best practice exchange, online resources and specialist advice and guidance.

 Transparency International Ireland’s reports, studies, and other publications are all available on our resources page.
 To date, TI Ireland’s work has focused on the following areas: